-Civcon is a prequalified contractor to deliver various works on behalf of The Water Corporation, ATCO Gas Australia and other leading service providers in Western Australia.
+Civcon are a prequalified contractor to deliver various works on behalf of the Water Corporation, ATCO Gas Australia and other leading service providers in Western Australia.

 ATCO GAS AUSTRALIA PROJECT KAIZEN